mongodb-labs/pubsub/README.md

 `subscriptionId` Required.
 Must be an ObjectId or array of ObjectIds.

 **Return:**
-`{ ok : 1 }`
+`{ ok: 1 }`

-**Note:**
+**Notes:**

-Same notes as for poll.
+See the notes for the poll command.

 Shell Helper
 ------------

-We additionally implemented four helper commands for the Mongo shell in javascript.
+Four helper commands for the Mongo shell exist to enable usage of pub/sub.
 These are accessible through the `ps` object in the Mongo shell.
+This object is initialized by running `var ps = db.PS()` from the shell.

 The publish helper is a straightforward wrapper around the server command: